ooflet/Mi-Create/src/data/README_MAINTAINERS.txt

 - SRC ID
 - DeviceInfo: Type, Name, Width, Height & Radius

-Everything else gets ignored because it is either hardcoded or not used at all.
+Everything else gets ignored because it is either hardcoded in the program itself or not used at all.

 Mi Create can recognize hex strings in source ID and automatically convert it so it's cross compatible with EasyFace projects.